semrush/intergalactic/website/docs2/data-display/chart-showcase/chart-showcase.md

 tabs: Charts showcase('chart-showcase'), Changelog('d3-chart-changelog')
 ---

-We use many types of charts in the interface.
-Each of them is designed to visualize different cases and data.
+There are various chart types within the Intergalactic Design System, each designed for distinct scenarios and data representation.

 - [Grid & axes](/data-display/d3-chart/#grid_and_axes)
 - [Chart tooltip](/data-display/d3-chart/#tooltip)
 - [Chart legend](/data-display/chart-legend/)

 ::: tip
-Note that some chart types are in the development yet (they aren't clickable).
+Note that some chart types are still under development and are not yet clickable.
 :::

 ## Comparison

-Compare values of items in a list that has no particular order.
+This chart type is used to compare values within a list that has no specific order.

-_For example: Compare audience in a list of selected domains versus the whole market._
+_For instance, you can compare the audience of selected domains to the overall market._

 ::: react-view

 <script lang="tsx">
 import React from 'react';
-import ComponentCard from '@docs/../components/ComponentCard';
+import ComponentCard from '@components/../components/ComponentCard';
-import styled from 'styled-components';

 const getImageName = (title) => {
   const name = title.replace(/[ \/]+/g, '');
   return name.charAt(0).toLowerCase() + name.slice(1);
 };

+import { Box } from '@semcore/flex-box';

 const group = {
   line: {